 New York has a lot of slang, but something you’ll hear said a lot during the winter is, “it’s brick,” which means it is COLD!

-Another word to know in New York is "Bodega."
-The name originates from the Spanish word which can mean "storeroom,” “wine cellar,” or “grocery store.
-They're the small corner stores scattered every few blocks which serve as a central place for New Yorkers.
+Another word to know in New York is "Bodega" which is actually a place.
+Bodegas are the small corner stores scattered every few blocks which serve as a central place for New Yorkers.
 Whether it’s getting a bacon egg and cheese after a long night out or stopping by for some groceries and a coffee, the Bodega is essential to city life.

 The best part about New York in winter is how every destination becomes a refuge.
 During the Summer, New York City exists in the streets, but in the winter, we come closer together into warm spaces that really give a sense of place and perspective that is easy to miss in other times of the year.